 - Tester is able to experience and report the bugs before delivering the product to the customer.

 - Time Consuming

-Sometimes beta testing is also called field testing but the main difference in beta testing and field testing is that beta testing is performed at the customer’s end by end users and no resource from testing team is involved in beta testing.
-These beta testers then provide feedback, which in turn leads to the improvements in the product.
+Sometimes beta testing is also called field testing but the main difference in beta testing and field testing is that beta testing is performed at the customer’s end by end-users and no resource from the testing team is involved in beta testing.
+These beta testers then provide feedback, which in turn leads to improvements in the product.
 Beta Testing is done before the software is released to all customers.

-Such testing can be very time consuming and expensive as well, but most of the organizations ask for that as the applications work in real time environment.
-Most of the times expert testers perform field testing to save time and get major flaws in less amount of time using best tools and techniques.
+Such testing can be very time consuming and expensive as well, but most of the organizations ask for that as the applications work in real-time environment.
+Most of the times expert testers perform field testing to save time and get major flaws in less amount of time using the best tools and techniques.
 The tester should be well prepared to perform field testing otherwise it will consume more time than expected which will waste his time and effort as well.